Lepraria isidiata (Llimona) Llimona & A. Crespo

 Distribution: N - Emil (Nimis & al. 1996, Tretiach & al. 2009, Fariselli & al. 2020).
 C - Abr (Baruffo & al. 2006), Sar (Leuckert & al. 2004).
 S - Camp (Baruffo & al. 2006), Cal (Baruffo & al. 2006), Si (Baruffo & al. 2006).

-Description: Thallus crustose-subplacodioid to subsquamulose, subleprose, white, pale grey to dark grey in central parts, 0.3-1.4 mm thick, well delimited, forming regular, robust up to 8 cm wide rosettes.
+Description: Thallus crustose-subplacodioid to subsquamulose, subleprose, white, pale grey to dark grey in central parts, (0.3-)0.5-1.5 mm thick, well delimited, forming regular, robust up to 8 cm wide rosettes.
 Marginal lobes well-developed, pruinose, with raised, thick margins, sometimes with subcorticate, paraplectenchymatous patches; hypothallus usually poorly developed, formed by pale brown, hyphae reacting K-; prothallus absent.
 Central part of thallus coarsely granular, often slightly convex, loosely attached, with a chalky consistency due to rich deposits of calcium oxalate crystals.
 Granules isidioid, subspherical to ellipsoid, 0.3-0.5(-0.9) mm thick, with a compact outer layer of heavily encrusted hyphae, and no or poorly developed, 40-50 μm long projecting hyphae, eventually dissolving into soredia-like granules.
 Medulla white, compact; hypothallus compact, composed of tightly intertwined hyphae.
 Photobiont chlorococcoid.
-Spot tests: thallus K+ yellow or K-, C-, KC- or KC+ yellow, P+ reddish orange.
+Spot tests: thallus K+ yellow or K-, C-, KC- or KC+ yellow, P+ reddish orange, UV-.
 Chemistry: chemotype 1: atranorin, protocetraric, fumarprotocetraric and roccellic acids; chemotype 2: atranorin, protocetraric and roccellic acids; chemotype 3: atranorin, fumarprotocetraric and roccellic acids.

 Note: on calciferous soil and on mosses in sheltered situations but in sunny and arid habitats, mostly on surfaces wetted by rain, also on gypsum, below the montane belt.
+For further details see Tretiach & al. (2009).

 Growth form: Leprose